-By VAnetworking Member Dawn Goldberg
+By VAnetworking Member, Dawn Goldberg

-You are a highly skilled, multi-talented VA and you have great ideas.
+You are a highly skilled, multi-talented Virtual Assistant and you have great ideas.
 As a VA, communication is key to building relationships with your clients.
 And you’ll probably be communicating with customers of your client.
 Actually, to the clients’ customers, you are the client.
 Email is a vital tool in your business as a VA, increasing efficiency if it is used correctly.

 As helpful as email is, you want to make sure you are communicating with and representing your client in the best manner.
 Here are ten rules that will help you do just that:

 - Know your client.
 Does s/he want one email a day with a summary of everything, or does s/he want one subject per email?

 - Number the items you want your client to respond to.
 That way nothing gets lost, either for your client or you.

 - If your message asks for feedback, use Outlook/Gmail tasks to set yourself a reminder.
 It can be awfully easy to send off an email, breathe a sigh of relief that it’s off YOUR plate and then promptly forget about it.